Follow-Up Email Examples For After the InterviewMay 29, 2020

 Subject line: Thank you for your time

-Thank you for taking the time to speak with me about the Marketing Coordinator role.
+Thank you for taking the time to speak with me about the marketing coordinator role.
 It was great to meet with you and learn more about the position.

-After our conversation, I’m confident that my background in marketing and my interest in brand growth will enable me to fill the job requirements effectively and support the vision of [Company name].
+After our conversation, I’m confident that my background in marketing and my interest in brand growth will enable me to fill the job requirements effectively and support the vision of Horizon.
 Please feel free to contact me if I can provide you with any further information or samples of my work.
 I look forward to hearing from you.

-Long follow-up thank you email
+2. Long interview thank you email

 Subject line: Thank you for your time

 I especially enjoyed discussing your need for someone who can create value and insight during client conversations.
 It’s an interesting challenge, and I’ve continued reflecting on it since our meeting.
-Over the last few years, I’ve encountered many of the same roadblocks we discussed: tightening client budgets and lengthy decision making processes.
+Over the last few years, I’ve encountered many of the same roadblocks we discussed: tightening client budgets and lengthy decision-making processes.
 Prioritizing the quality of the conversation, over simply delivering information, has been one of my most successful tactics in overcoming those roadblocks and one reason I’ve routinely exceeded my quotas.

 Keep in mind, particularly for the longer version, that you’ll want to spend time customizing the elements to your specific experience and the interview conversations.
 The more you customize these general examples, the more you’ll stand out as an applicant.

-Checking in email
+3. Checking in email